drudge/open-in-espresso/README.markdown

 Installation
 ------------

-Download OpenInTextMate.zip, extract the file somewhere (I keep it in /Applications/Scripts), then drag it onto the Finder toolbar.
+Download zip, extract the file somewhere (I keep it in /Applications/Scripts), then drag it onto the Finder toolbar.
 You'll need to wiggle it a bit for the toolbar to catch on.

 License
 -------